BruceZu/orchestration_comparison/README.md

 ----

+Copyright (c) 2015 University of Ulm.
+All rights reserved.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the [NOTICE](NOTICE) file distributed with this work for additional information regarding copyright ownership and the [incubation disclaimer](DISCLAIMER) file regarding project status,